gheenc/Computational-Methods/pset1/README.md

 [9] Asked Yale Clarity how to round sorted list to 1 decimal place.

+[10] Asked Yale Clarity why my fake data was not returning a non sorted list right of the median.

-#Problem 2
+# Problem 2 #

-a.
+### a.
 This function is administering medicine in increments.
 So, if you tell the function you want to administer medicine in 6 units, it will give 6 units until it hits the amount that is tstop.
 Tstop is the amount of full medicine needed to be given; delta_t is the difference between what has already been administered + what was just administered; and the number of doses administered is the amount needed to get to tstop in the incremental amounts that is t.

-b.
+### b.
  When you call 0.25, 1 you get, as expected it took four rounds of administering 0.25 doses amounts to reach full dosage of 1.
 ```python
 administer_meds(0.25,1)
 Administering meds at t=0